 Figure 4.
-Eight-channel normalized EEG dataset.
+Eight-channel normalized EEG dataset at 250 Hz (250 samples per second).

 Feature Extraction

 Wavelet scattering transform is a knowledge-based feature extraction technique that employs complex wavelets to balance the discrimination power and stability of the signal.
 This technique filters the signal by assembling a cascade of wavelet decomposition coefficients, complex modulus, and low-pass-filtering processes.
 The wavelet scattering transformation method facilitates the modulus and averaging process of the wavelet coefficients to acquire stable features.
 Then, the cascaded wavelet transformations are employed to retrieve the high-frequencies data loss that occurred due to the previous wavelet coefficients’ averaging modulus process.
 The obtained wavelet scattering coefficients retain translation invariance and local stability.
 In this feature-extracting procedure, a series of signal filtrations is applied to construct a feature vector representing the initial signal.
 This filtration process will continue until the feature vector for the whole signal length is constructed.
 A feature matrix is constructed for the eight EEG signals.
 As an outcome of the normalization stage, the obtained dataset consists of one vector with many samples for each command in each of the 100 recordings.
 Training the deep learning algorithm with a similar dataset is computationally expensive.
 For instance, in the first recording of the command Up, a (1x80480) vector has been constructed after the normalization stage.
 After filtering the dataset for all 100 recordings and using wavelet scattering transformation, 8 features were extracted and the (1x80480) vector of the normalized data was minimized to an (8x204) matrix for each recording.